- Manager estimates $20-35 million funding gap for FY 2020

 The County Manager will present his proposed budget to the County Board in February 2019.
 The Board will then hold a series of work sessions and two public hearings before adopting a final budget in April.

-Learn more about the budget and the Oct.
-17 Virtual Town Hall at budget.arlingtonva.us.
+Learn more about the budget, the Oct.
+17 Virtual Town Hall and how you can weigh in at budget.arlingtonva.us.